 Ollantaytambo

-One of the major train stops on the way to Machu Picchu, Ollantaytambo is a popular spot for many travelers to make their way through, however very few stop to enjoy the city.
+One of the major train stops on the way to Machu Picchu, Ollantaytambo is a popular spot for many travelers to make their way through, however very few stop to enjoy the city on their day trip from Cusco.

 Just an hour drive outside of Cusco, Ollantaytambo is full of things to do.
 From ancient Inca Ruins to snow-capped mountains, this town in the Sacred Valley is worthy of a whole day dedicated to it!

-Ollantaytambo also sits at a lower elevation than Cusco, making it a good day trip to help acclimate to the high elevation of the area, while still having something to do.
+Ollantaytambo also sits at a lower elevation than Cusco, making it one of the best day trip from Cusco to help acclimate to the high elevation of the area, while still having something to do.

 I really like Ollantaytambo because it is less touristy than other towns in the Sacred Valley, while still having a good amount to see and do.